feeee-creator/feeee-creator/README.md

 # Hi 👋, I'm Felipe

 I'm a junior FullStack developer.
-Currently I,m looking for a job opportunity and working on some personal projects like restaurant system and news letter with you can find [here](https://github.com/Feelpe?tab=repositories).
+Currently I,m looking for a job opportunity and working on some personal projects like restaurant system and newsletter with you can find [here](https://github.com/Feelpe?tab=repositories).

 ## 🤝 Contact me elsewhere: